Bolt, the ride-hailing app that leaks your name, your email, your mobile number and your geolocation

 Published by Pixel de Tracking on April 11, 2020

-Bolt, a VTC doped with trackers
+Bolt, a ride-hailing app loaded with trackers

 Bolt iOS

 Who is the data shared with?
 Your data (name, geolocation) is only revealed to a driver registered on the Bolt platform and only for the duration of the trip.
 Your phone number is not visible to the driver.
-If you have forgotten an item at the end of the race, contact our customer service via your App.
+If you have forgotten an item at the end of the ride, contact our customer service via your app.
 For further details on the processing of your personal data, please refer to our Passenger Privacy Policy.

 Depending on the passenger's location, personal data may be disclosed to companies and partners of the Bolt Technology OÜ group (local subsidiaries, representatives, affiliates, agents, etc.).
 The processing of personal data by companies and partners of the Bolt Technology OÜ group will be carried out under the same conditions as those established in this privacy statement.